Scottish National League (rugby league): 2021 season

 In the 2021 season, five teams took part with the addition of new club Forth Valley Vikings and the return of Edinburgh Eagles who won the competition.

 2022 season

 Four teams were to take part the 2022 season: Aberdeen Warriors, Forth Valley Vikings, Glasgow Rugby League and Fife Lions, however, Fife forfeited all of their matches.

 2023 season

 On 22 May, Aberdeen Warriors withdrew from the league over governance concerns by Scotland Rugby League.
 Edinburgh Eagles returned to the competition to compete alongside Forth Valley Vikings and Glasgow Rugby League.
+Edinburgh Eagles defeated Forth Valley Vikings 48–24 in the final.

+2024 season

 Edinburgh won the final 30–24 against Glasgow.